DustSwiffer/DustSwiffer/README.md

 #### 💡 LEARNINGS 💡
 I'm still learning new things.
-Currently im still learning new things within the programming languages and im intrested to learn more about ethical hacking and cyber crime.
+Currently im still learning new things within the programming languages and im interested to learn more about ethical hacking and cyber crime.
 Which ofcourse also includes "Cyber criminology"